 Where can I plan a trip to?

-We have a dedicated team to manage our own country re-opening process to minimise the risk of this happening.
+We have a dedicated team to manage our own country reopening process to minimise the risk of this happening.
 Following extensive research and calls with our local partners on the ground, we’ll only declare a country open for travel once we’re satisfied that all entry requirements can be met, appropriate safety and hygiene measures are in place, and that travel there will be enjoyable and fulfilling.

 What if I’m not a UK citizen, but reside in the UK — which travel restrictions should I follow?

 Different rules can apply around where and how you can travel if you’re a UK citizen living outside the UK or a non-UK citizen travelling from the UK.
-Any traveller departing or returning to the UK from their holiday is bound by UK travel restrictions, regardless of their citizenship.
+Any traveller departing or returning to the UK from their trip is bound by UK travel restrictions, regardless of their citizenship.

 My Audley booking

 I have a trip booked with Audley and I'm due to pay my final balance, but government advice prevents me from travelling.
 What are my options?